I have learnt about cognitive distortions and how to overcome them through cognitive behavioral therapy and have studied the topic in depth.

 Disqualifying the positive is based on ignoring or dismissing any positive experiences that we encounter in our lives.
 An individual may feel that these positives are not important or worthy of any recognition and may even refuse to accept them as positives.

 - Accept your positives and try to embrace them.

-- Take pride in achievements.
-Replace the mentality of 'I got lucky' or 'I don't deserve it' to the following: 'I worked hard', 'I was prepared'
+- Take pride in your achievements.
+Replace the mentality of 'I got lucky' or 'I don't deserve it' with the following: 'I worked hard', 'I was prepared'

 Example: Cooking Food for Guests

 You are cooking for guests and they complement how good dinner was.
 You may feel that they are just being formal, being nice or they want something from you instead of accepting their appreciation.